pawel-dubiel/paweldubiel.com/_posts/2023-12-09-google-gemini.markdown

 ---
 layout: post
-title: "DeepMind's Gemini: A Multimodal AI Marvel"
+title: "DeepMind Unveils Groundbreaking Gemini AI Capable of Multimodal Reasoning"
 date: 2023-12-09 15:00:00 +0000
 categories: google gemini-pro
 ---
-# DeepMind Unveils Groundbreaking Gemini AI Capable of Multimodal Reasoning

 **DeepMind**, the technology giant, has recently open-sourced **Gemini**, their latest deep learning model.
 Gemini is unique in its ability to perform multimodal reasoning across various platforms including text, images, video, audio, and even code.
 This is a notable development for people interested in AI advancements, as Gemini represents a significant step forward in creating more capable and flexible AI systems.